iwsjanine/github-slideshow/2019-09-27-FNOL-Step-5---Claimant-Vehicle-and-Parties.md

 ---
 # FNOL step 5 - adding claimant vehicle and parties

-This **Claimant Vehicle and Parties** phase of the FNOL creation process involves recording claimants and vehicles and how they were impacted during the loss incident.
+This **Claimant Vehicle and Parties **phase of the FNOL creation process involves recording claimants and vehicles and how they were impacted during the loss incident.

 When you click **Continue** on the **Insured Vehicle Details** screen, you will automatically be directed to the **Claimant Vehicle and Parties** screen.
-You can also access the **Claimant Vehicle and Parties** screen by selecting the FNOL Draft from the File a Claim screen if you completed the prior screen before exiting.
+If you exit the FNOL wizard before going to Step 2, you can re-enter the FNOL from the FNOL list on the **File a Claim** screen.

 ## Claimant vehicles and occupants flow